okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

       > **Note:** Only `"importType": "INCREMENTAL"` is currently supported for an Import Session.

     * **400 Bad Request**: Another active Import Session exists for the same identity source.
-    * **401 Unauthorized**: API key isn't valid
+    * **401 Unauthorized**: The API key isn't valid.
-    * **403 Forbidden**

 2. [Bulk upsert user data](/docs/reference/api/xaas/#bulk-upsert-user-data):

-    * Use the `sessionId` property value returned from the created Import Session to make the [bulk upsert user data](/docs/reference/api/xaas/#bulk-upsert-user-data) request.
+    * Use the `id` property value returned from the created Import Session to make the [bulk upsert user data](/docs/reference/api/xaas/#bulk-upsert-user-data) request.
     * Obtain the user profiles from your HR source and add each user profile attribute into the `profiles` array.
 You can have up to a maximum of 200 user profiles in the array.
     * Set `entityType` to `USERS`.
 Only user data is supported; group data is currently not supported.
-    * If you need to add more users, make another [bulk upsert user data](/docs/reference/api/xaas/#bulk-upsert-user-data) request with the same `sessionId` value.
+    * If you need to add more users, make another [bulk upsert user data](/docs/reference/api/xaas/#bulk-upsert-user-data) request with the same `${sessionId}` value.
 You can make up to 50 bulk-user-load requests for one Import Session.

     ```bash
     curl -i -X POST \